 - Maternal age

 Maternal age is a known risk factor in the development of specific genetic syndromes.
-The older the age of the mother, for example, and the higher risk of having a baby born with down syndrome.
+The older the age of the mother, for example, and the higher risk of having a baby born with Down syndrome.
 A mother-to-be, over the age of 35, may be referred to a genetic counselor to understand the risks and genetic testing options available, especially for syndromes where a higher maternal age is a known risk factor.

 - Family history of rare disease

 A family history of a rare disease, may place future children at risk of developing the same syndrome.
 Genetic counseling would be recommended to all those with a family history of inherited conditions, regardless of whether the parents are known to be carriers or not.
-In these cases, a genetic counselor will explore the full family history and what this might mean for new parents.
+In these cases, a genetic counselor will explore the full family medical and genetic history and what this might mean for new parents.